aigarskadikis/zabbix-browser-item/README.md

 systemctl start sshd
 ```

 Do not install/use docker inside appliance.
-It does not work (at least with VirtualBox on Windows with NAT connection).
+It does not work (at least with VirtualBox on Windows with NAT connection). (fails to resolve DNS).
 The browser host must be on another server!

 Inside appliance, test connection to browser:
 ```